donghyunSon8190/5gc/src/lte/doc/source/lte-testing.rst

-End-to-end LTE-EPC data plane functionality
+End-to-end LTE-NGC data plane functionality
 -------------------------------------------

-The test suite ``lte-epc-e2e-data`` ensures the correct end-to-end functionality of the LTE-EPC data plane.
-For each test case in this suite, a complete LTE-EPC simulation scenario is created with the following characteristics:
+The test suite ``lte-ngc-e2e-data`` ensures the correct end-to-end functionality of the LTE-NGC data plane.
+For each test case in this suite, a complete LTE-NGC simulation scenario is created with the following characteristics:

  * a given number of eNBs